IsmaelHG/eBayAutoSearch/README.md

 ```
 Check the [example config](example.json) for reference of a configuration file structure

+### Issues

+eBay is blocking requests from datacenter IP addresses (AWS, Azure, GCloud, ...) as of July 2023.
+You will need a residential IP in order to use this bot.

 ### TODO
 * Make the script search for multiple pages
 * Remove old database entries